klpx/statshouse/website/docs/guides/view-graph.md

    allow you to display as many points as you need.
 So the data is displayed at a lower resolution.

 For the _Auto_ or _Auto (low)_ aggregation interval, we recommend using the _count/sec_ and _sum/sec_ statistics.
 If you still do use the _count_ and _sum_ ones, pay attention to the "delta".
 In this case, the statistic shows the number of events for the time interval (which is the "delta" value), and can vary as well.

-:::tip
+:::info
 #### How it works in practice

 Suppose StatsHouse has detailed data for a metric: